brilliantlabsAR/docs/frame/lua.md

 | API&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;| Description |
 |:---------|:------------|
+| `frame.camera.auto(enable, metering_mode)`         | Enables automatic exposure and whitebalance when `enable` is set to `true`.
+When enabling, `mode` can be given as either `'spot'`, `'center_weighted'` or `'average'`.
+Each option progressivly takes more of the image into account for exposure metering.
+Once started, the exposure will take around 1 second to stabilize, and then continiously auto-expose until disabled, or until Frame is put to sleep
 | `frame.camera.capture{zoom=1, pan=0, quality=1.0}` | Captures a single image from the camera. `zoom` can be either `1`, `2`, `3`, or `4` returning 720x720, 360x360, 240x240 or 180x180 images respectively. `pan` can be used to tilt the camera view either up or down.
 A value of `10` represents the highest viewing angle, `0` is center, and `-10` is the lowest.
 The `quality` factor can help reduce image size by reducing the JPEG quality.
 A value of `1.0` represents full quality, and can be reduced to `0.01` for the lowest quality and smallest file size
 | `frame.camera.read(num_bytes)`                     | Reads out a number of bytes from the camera capture memory as a byte string.
 Once all bytes have been read, `nil` will be returned